stevendnoble/stevendnoble.github.io/worldly-lathers/old-world-soaps/_posts/2023-09-18-marseille-soap-a-legacy-of-purity-and-tradition.md

 * this unordered seed list will be replaced by the toc {:toc}

-# Marseille Soap: A Legacy of Purity and Tradition

 In the heart of Provence lies the story of a soap that has transcended centuries, known for its purity, natural ingredients, and minimalistic approach to skincare.
 Marseille soap, or Savon de Marseille, is not just a cleansing product but a symbol of French heritage and artisanal craftsmanship.
 This blog post delves into the rich history, traditional production methods, and enduring appeal of Marseille soap, a staple in homes and hearts across the globe.

 ## The Origins of Marseille Soap